 An IMR is when an outside reviewer who is not related to the health plan reviews your case.
-If you want an IMR, you must first file an appeal with Kaiser Permanente.
-If you do not hear from your health plan within 30 calendar days, or if you are unhappy with our decision, then you may then request an IMR.
+If you want an IMR, you must first file an appeal with Kaiser Permanente or L.A.
+Care.
+If you do not hear from us within 30 calendar days, or if you are unhappy with our decision, then you may then request an IMR.
 You must ask for an IMR within 6 months from the date on the notice telling you of the appeal decision.